devnomic/marquee/README.md

 import "@devnomic/marquee/dist/index.css";
 ```

-or you can skip npm install, and just copy and paste the source code into your component ala shadcn ui.
+or you can skip npm install, and just copy and paste the source code into your component ala shadcn ui (don't forget to also copy tailwind config if you do this).

 ## Usage